tilakcsp/gnosi/README.md

 # Gnosi Waitlist

-A modern waitlist management system for Gnosi learning platform that handles user registration and notifications.
+A modern waitlist management system for Gnosi social media agentic content creation platform that handles user registration and notifications.

 ## Description

-Gnosi Waitlist is a Flask-based application that manages the pre-launch registration process for the Gnosi learning platform.
+Gnosi Waitlist is a Flask-based application that manages the pre-launch registration process for the Gnosi platform.
 It handles user signups, email verifications, and automated notifications for product launches and updates.

 ## Tech Stack